alfertev2014/rwrtw/docs/01-Overview.md

 ## Development principles and restrictions

 - Zero runtime dependencies, only vanilla JS and browser's APIs
-- Transparent logic for developers who knows HTML, CSS, DOM API, event handling, WebComponents etc.
+- Transparent logic for developers who know HTML, CSS, DOM API, event handling, WebComponents etc.
 - Implementation as close to DOM API as possible without tricky abstraction layers
 - Minimal size of library is more important than peak performance
 - Target modern JavaScript with native ES-modules in browser